Coronavirus in Ohio Tuesday update: 36,350 cases, 2,258 deaths reported

 COLUMBUS (WCMH) — Governor Mike DeWine, Lt.
-Governor Jon Husted, and Ohio Department of Health Director Amy Acton are holding a briefing to discuss the status of coronavirus in Ohio and efforts to reopen the state’s economy.
+Governor Jon Husted, and Ohio Department of Health Director Amy Acton held a briefing Tuesday afternoon to discuss the status of coronavirus in Ohio and efforts to reopen the state’s economy.

 As of Tuesday, there are a total of 36,350 cases reported in Ohio, leading to 2,258 deaths and 6,176 hospitalizations.
 Of those hospitalized, 1,583 required intensive care.